Hurricane Irma blasts Cuba after leveling Caribbean islands

 The Cuban provinces of Holguin and Las Tunas are under a hurricane watch advisory, while the capital, Havana, and its surrounding area could be lashed by tropical storm force winds.

+While wind speeds have decreased over Cuba, the US National Hurricane Center said, "Irma is forecast to restrengthen once it moves away from Cuba, and Irma is expected to remain a powerful hurricane as it approaches Florida."

-Hurricane-force winds currently extend outward up to 70 miles (110 km) from the center of the storm and tropical storm-force winds extend outward up to 195 miles (315 km), the US National Hurricane Center said.
+Hurricane-force winds currently extend outward up to 70 miles (110 km) from the center of the storm and tropical storm-force winds extend outward up to 195 miles (315 km), the center said.

-Irma is expected to be near the Florida Keys and South Florida by early Sunday, and many residents there have moved inland.
+The storm is expected to be near the Florida Keys and South Florida by early Sunday, and many residents there have moved inland.
 About 5.6 million people in the state have been ordered to evacuate, Gov. Rick Scott said.

 Forecasters and Florida officials sent dire warnings urging residents in the path of the storm to evacuate as soon as possible.